9p4/jellyfin-plugin-sso/README.md

 #### Flow

-- GET `OID/r/clientId`: This is the OpenID callback path.
-This will return HTML and JavaScript for the client to login.
+- GET `OID/r/PROVIDER_NAME`: This is the OpenID callback path.
+This will return HTML and JavaScript for the client to login with a given provider name.
-- GET `OID/p/clientId`: This is the OpenID initiator: it will begin the authorization flow for OpenID with a given client ID.
+- GET `OID/p/PROVIDER_NAME`: This is the OpenID initiator: it will begin the authorization flow for OpenID with a given provider name.
-- POST `OID/Auth`: This is the OpenID client-side API: the HTML and JavaScript client will call this endpoint to receive Jellyfin credentials.
+- POST `OID/Auth/PROVIDER_NAME`: This is the OpenID client-side API: the HTML and JavaScript client will call this endpoint to receive Jellyfin credentials for a given provider name.
 Post format is in JSON with the following keys:
   - `deviceId`: string.
 Device ID.
   - `deviceName`: string.
 Device name.
   - `appName`: string.
 App name.
   - `appVersion`: string.
 App version.
   - `data`: string.
 The OpenID state.
 Used to verify a request.
-  - `provider`: string.
-The current OpenID client ID.

 #### Configuration

 These all require authorization.
 Append an API key to the end of the request: `curl "http://myjellyfin.example.com/sso/OID/Get?api_key=9c6e5fae4ae145669e6b7a3942f813b7"`

-- POST `OID/Add`: This adds a configuration for OpenID.
+- POST `OID/Add/PROVIDERNAME`: This adds or overwrites a configuration for OpenID with a given provider name.
 It accepts JSON with the following keys and format:
   - `oidEndpoint`: string.
 The OpenID endpoint.
 Must have a `.well-known` path available.
   - `oidClientId`: string.
 The OpenID client ID.
   - `oidSecret`: string.
 The OpenID secret.